quytc/Linearizability/README.md

  -------------------------------------------------------------------------------------------
 In this method, the modelling is done as following:
-   + Variable declaration is modeld by the top four statements.
+   + Variable declaration is modelled by the top four statements.
-   + Stack initialisation is modeled by the statement at line 5.
+   + Stack initialisation is modelled by the statement at line 5.
 T
-   + The statement at line 8 models a malloc statement(x = new Node)
+   + The statement at line 8 models malloc statement(x = new Node)
-   + Tthe statements at lines 9,10,11,12 model assign statement(t = s), pointer assignment statement(x.next = t) and CAS statements respectively.
+   + The statements at lines 9,10,11,12 model assign statement(t = s), pointer assignment statement(x.next = t) and CAS statements respectively.
-   + Thread initialisation is modeled by the statement at line 7 while return statement is modeled by the statement at line 13.
+   + Thread initialisation is modelled by the statement at line 7 while return statement is modeled by the statement at line 13.
-   + Finally the controller rule is modeld by statement (new R.validate_push 8 7 x).
+   + Finally the controller rule is modelled by statement (new R.validate_push 8 7 x).

-It might take some efforts to model algorithms by OCAML therefore if you have any problem with modeling you could contact me for help.
+It might take some efforts to model algorithms by OCAML therefore if you have any problem with modelling you could contact me for help.